polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 A blockchain consensus protocol that consists of independent or loosely coupled mechanisms for [block production](#author) and [finality](#finality).
-This allows the chain to grow as fast as probabilistic consensus protocols, such [Aurand](#aurand), while still maintaining the same level of security as [instant finality](#instant-finality) consensus protocols.
+This allows the chain to grow as fast as probabilistic consensus protocols, such as [Aura](#aura), while still maintaining the same level of security as [deterministic finality](#deterministic-finality) consensus protocols, such as [GRANDPA](#grandpa).
 In general, block production algorithms tend to be faster than finality mechanisms; separating these concerns gives Substrate developers greater control of their chain's performance.

 ## Cryptographic Primitives